Jubo-Xu/FPGA-Implementation-of-STOMP-in-Robotics/README.md

 In order to use OneApi in Visual Studio you will need to download [OneApi base toolkit](https://www.intel.com/content/www/us/en/developer/tools/oneapi/toolkits.html#base-kit), this will download the icpx compiler which is use to compile sycl code.
 In order to used it within Vscode you will also need to add the extension in Visual studio code.
 The extension is called "Extension Pack for Intel(R) oneAPI Toolkits".

 > **Note**: If you are on windows you will also need to downloads Visual Studio which is not be confuse with Vscode.
 When you download Visual Studio make sure to download C++ developement desktop.

-#### Quartus Prime Pro and Questa or ModelSim
-As mention Quartus Prime Pro is required to simulate and perform a hardware compilation of your code you can refer to [intel documention](https://www.intel.com/content/www/us/en/docs/oneapi/programming-guide/2023-0/evaluate-your-kernel-through-simulation.html) for

 #### ROS2
 ROS2 Humble was use throughout the project.
 In order to download it you follow the instruction on the [ROS2 website](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html).
 Additionally 2 package are also required: